sigoden/argc/docs/task-runner.md

 bar
 ```

-## locate project root
+## Align the project's rootdir

-Argc automatically cds into the directory of the Argcfile.sh it finds in the parent hierarchy;
+Argc automatically cds into the directory of the Argcfile.sh it finds in the parent hierarchy.

 Project directory structure as follows: